weiqingy/ElasticJBalancer/README.md

 # ElasticJBalancer
-An elastic load balancer implemented in Java
+An elastic load balancer implemented in Java.